atifahmd1/atifahmd1/README.md

-- 👋 Hi, I’m @atifahmd1
+- 👋 Hi, I’m Atif Ahmad.
+You can find me on @atifahmd1.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Entry Level SDE roles.
-- 🌱 I’m currently learning WebD
+- 🌱 I’m currently learning Full Stack Development.
-- 💞️ I’m looking to collaborate on College Project.
+- 💞️ I’m looking to collaborate on various Projects.
-- 📫 You can contact me on rising.atif@gmail.com
+- 📫 You can contact me on atifahmad900@gmail.com.

 <!---
 atifahmd1/atifahmd1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.